Skip to main content

 pdfPDF document

-scriptScripts (PowerShell, VBScript, JavaScript, batch)
+scriptScripts (PowerShell, VBScript, JavaScript, batch, Python)

 packedPacked/protected binary (UPX, Themida, etc.)